revengelmfao/Node.js-07-challenge/README.md

 ## Description

-Challenge code for the 7th challenge of this course The purpose of this tool is to help users generate easy readme.md files I learned to use Node.js to create files, write files, and associate external files with other JavaScript files using the commonjs module.
+Challenge code for the 7th challenge of this course The purpose of this tool is to help users generate easy readme.md files.
+I learned to use Node.js to create files, write files, and associate external files with other JavaScript files using the commonjs module.

 ## Installation